+To help relieve some of the common side effects of the vaccination, try a cold compress on the shot site and drink plenty of fluids.
 After a few hours have passed and your body has begun initiating an immune response, taking an OTC pain reliever/fever reducer for any side effects should be fine.

 - Skip your allergy medication.
 The CDC recommends that you hold off on taking antihistamines before getting a COVID-19 vaccination to try to help minimize the risk for an allergic reaction.

 - Wait 90 days if you’ve been treated with monoclonal antibodies or convalescent plasma.
 If you had COVID-19 and were treated with either of these two therapies, the CDC recommends waiting 90 days before getting a COVID-19 vaccine.
 If you’re unsure about what treatments you may have received or have other questions about the COVID-19 vaccine, talk with your doctor.

 - Don’t get dermal fillers right before or after.
 According to the CDC, people who have received dermal fillers may experience swelling at or near the site of their filler injection following a dose of an mRNA COVID-19 vaccine.
 That doesn’t mean that if you’ve ever had a dermal filler you can’t get vaccinated; the CDC says that COVID-19 vaccines can be administered to people who have received injectable dermal fillers who have no contraindications or precautions for vaccination.
 If you experience any swelling at or near a dermal filler site following your vaccination, contact your healthcare provider.